TexasTaylor CountyCourt Process

 1. Arraignment (First Appearance)

-• What to Expect: At the arraignment, the judge will formally read the charges against you.
-This is a formal notification of the accusations.
+• What to expect: At the arraignment, the judge will formally read the charges against you.
+You will be informed of your rights and the potential penalties you face.

 2. Pre-Trial Hearings

-• Plea Negotiations: Your attorney will negotiate with the prosecutor to potentially reduce the charges, minimize penalties, or reach a plea agreement.
-This is a critical part of the process, as a favorable plea bargain can significantly reduce the impact of a DUI conviction.
+• Plea negotiations: Your attorney will negotiate with the prosecutor to potentially reach a plea agreement.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of citizens decides your guilt or innocence.
-You can also choose a bench trial, where the judge alone makes the decision.
-Your attorney can advise you on which option is best based on the specifics of your case.
+• Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+In a bench trial, the judge makes the decision.

-• Intoxicated (having a blood alcohol concentration (BAC) of 0.08 or higher, or lacking the normal use of your mental or physical faculties due to alcohol or drugs).
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving while intoxicated, meaning that you had a blood alcohol concentration (BAC) of 0.08 or higher, or that you had lost the normal use of your mental or physical faculties due to alcohol or drugs.

 Penalties for DUI in Taylor County, TX